emigarluv/emigarluv/README.md

 ---

 📄 [Cultivating Sense of Belonging in Computing Education: Identifying Servingness Traits Among Community College Population (Feb 2025)](https://dl.acm.org/doi/10.1145/3641555.3705157)
-📖 This paper investigates the factors that foster a sense of inclusion and support among community college students in computing programs.
+📖 This paper investigates the factors that foster a sense of belonging and support among community college students in computing programs.

 ---